sharkfin009/laravel-jetstream-bootstrap-starter/README.md

 - Jetstream with Livewire
 - Bootstrap instead of Tailwind
 - Fortify auth (as part of Jetstream)
+- Sanctum auth (token based auth, also part of Jetstream)
 - Socialite with example GitHub flow

 # Vue